From Lost to Found Travel

 The itineraries below are representative of the types of Crafts and Textiles tours we can arrange for your enjoyment.
 They are meant to serve as a source of inspiration for designing a custom tour that satisfies your particular needs and interests.
 For the artistically inclined, hands-on workshops can be incorporated into most custom travel experiences.
 Enthusiasts in search of additional information on the regional crafts and textiles of India should read Handmade in India - A Geographic Encyclopedia of Indian Handicrafts published by Abbeville Press.

-The Crafts and Textiles of
+The Crafts and Textiles of Kolkata and West Bengal

 11 Days/10 Nights